Vending machine: Food and snack vending machines

-Various types of food and snack vending machines exist in the world.
-Food vending machines that provide shelf-stable foods such as chips, cookies, cakes, and other such snacks are common.
+Various types of food and snack vending machines exist around the world.
+Food vending machines that provide shelf-stable foods such as chips (crisps), cookies, cakes, and other such snacks are common.
 Some food vending machines are refrigerated or frozen, such as for chilled soft drinks and ice cream treats, and some machines provide hot food.

-Some unique food vending machines exist that are specialized and less common, such as the French fry vending machine and hot pizza vending machines, such as Let's Pizza.
+There are some less common specialised food vending machines, such as the French fry vending machine and hot pizza vending machines, such as Let's Pizza.
 The Beverly Hills Caviar Automated Boutique dispenses frozen caviar and other high-end foods.